SapphicCode/protoplex/README.md

 - OpenVPN

-Feel free to [file an issue](https://github.com/Pandentia/protoplex/issues/new) on the GitHub repository.
+Feel free to [file an issue](https://github.com/Pandentia/protoplex/issues/new) on the GitHub repository if you want a protocol to be supported.
 Please include steps to accurately reproduce your client setup.

 Alternatively, you may submit a pull request.